cmorterud/cmorterud.github.io/_posts/2020-09-02-Builder-Pattern-cpp.markdown

 }
 ```
 The parameters are clearly identified by the member functions of the builders,
-and optional parameters are easily implemented (simply remove the function call!);
+and optional parameters are easily implemented (simply remove the function call!).

 ## Thanks!
 Please feel free to email me at [{{ site.email }}](mailto:{{ site.email }})